JunjieYang97/stocBiO/README.md

-# Bilevel optimizers for hyperparameter optimization and meta-learning
+# stocBiO and ITD-BiO for hyperparameter optimization and meta-learning
 Codes for paper [Bilevel Optimization: Nonasymptotic Analysis and Faster Algorithms](https://arxiv.org/pdf/2010.07962.pdf).

 Our hyperparameter optimization implementation is bulit on [HyperTorch](https://github.com/prolearner/hypertorch), where we propose stoc-BiO algorithm with better performance than other bilevel algorithms.